-The cleverly designed, Chef'N Zoom Bonus garlic chopper has small, internal blades that chop garlic to your desired mince by rolling the unit back and forth on its wheels.
-You simply load the chamber with peeled garlic and roll it more or less depending on whether you want a coarser or finer mince.
-This model allows you to fully customize the size of your garlic pieces and is definitely fun to use.
-Because it comes with a silicone garlic peeler and is an efficient chopper with a low price tag, we think you'll get the most bang for your buck out of the Chef N'Zoom.
+The cleverly designed Chef'n GarlicZoom chopper has small, internal blades that chop garlic to your desired mince by rolling the unit back and forth on its wheels.
+You simply load the chamber with peeled garlic and roll it a little or a lot, depending on whether you want a finer or coarser mince.
+This model allows you to fully customize the size of your garlic pieces, and we found it fun to use.
+Because it comes with a silicone garlic peeler and is an efficient chopper with a low price tag, we think the Chef'n GarlicZoom offers the most bang for the buck.

-It is not the easiest model to clean, however, as you must take out the small internal blades, which we do not recommend as a good kitchen job for children.
-The minced garlic also gets stuck on all sides of the chamber, requiring a small utensil to scrape out all the garlic.
-It is also made entirely of plastic, and the small removable blades could be easy to lose and could also grow dull over time.
-But for those who like to control the size of their garlic mince and like freshly chopped instead of pressed garlic, this is a great little device for the kitchen.
+Cleaning is a bit difficult since it requires removing the small internal blades, which we do not recommend as a good kitchen task for children.
+The minced garlic also gets stuck on the sides of the chamber, requiring a small utensil to scrape out all the garlic.
+It is also made entirely of plastic, and the small removable blades could get lost easily or grow dull over time.
+However, for those who like to control the size of their garlic mince and prefer freshly chopped instead of pressed garlic, this is a nifty little device for the kitchen.

 Like all the models we tested, you will get better results and more garlic from a peeled clove.
-The caveat for pressing an unpeeled clove is that the skin and extra pulp that gets flattened to the sieve must be cleaned out between each use, making the pressing of more than one clove of garlic a bit more involved.
+The caveat for pressing an unpeeled clove is that the skin and extra pulp that gets flattened to the sieve must be cleaned out between each use, making pressing more than one clove a bit more involved.
 The chamber also has small openings in its corners where pieces of garlic can get hopelessly stuck, making cleaning a hassle.
 Luckily the Orblue comes with a little cleaning brush to aid the process.
 Because it comes with two accessories, this press is a great value.

 The Joseph Joseph Garlic Rocker is another press that works by pushing down, rocking, and forcing the garlic through a small grate.
-A sleek piece of stainless steel, it is a useful tool that also looks good in the kitchen, and is less bulky than the other models we tested.
+A sleek piece of stainless steel, it is a useful tool that also looks good in the kitchen and is less bulky than the other models we tested.
 Unlike the Vantic with its handle design, the Joseph Joseph requires two hands to grip either side of the rocker.
-The garlic mince collects nicely into the concave grate, allowing you to scoop it out easily with a spoon ready to use.
+The garlic mince collects nicely into the concave grate, allowing you to scoop it out easily with a spoon, ready to use.

-The size of the holes in the grated part of the rocker is much larger than other models we tested.
-This produces a large, tubular garlic mince that is a little bit bigger than we like for our average recipe.
+Out of all the models we tested, the holes in the grated part of the Joseph Joseph rocker are the biggest.
+As a result, it produces a large, tubular garlic mince that is a bit more sizable than we like for our average recipe.
 One method is to press the garlic a second time or chop the mince quickly with a knife.
 Like the Vantic, it is easy to accidentally flatten the garlic clove while pressing down if you don't also rock the press from side to side.
-This can produce a lot of garlic waste, as some of the pulp comes through and the rest stays flattened to the other side of the grate.
+This can produce a lot of garlic waste, as some of the pulp comes through while the rest stays flattened to the other side of the grate.